Towards White Box Deep Learning: Acknowledgments

+The idea behind semantic features resembles the framework of Geometric Deep Learning~\cite{bronstein2021geometric} or the more recent Categorical Deep Learning~\cite{gavranović2024categorical} in that semantic features are invariant to small deformations (local symmetries).
+However, semantic features are more practical as they focus on the local invariance and don't require defining a formal structure on the input space; instead, they \textbf{learn to sample} the semantic neighbourhood of a \emph{base feature} (which is also learned).
+Thus, the only effort required from the developer is to implement sufficient \emph{sampling mechanism}, which doesn't need to be formal or exhaustive, e.g. small affine perturbations seem to be good enough for MNIST features (see Section~\ref{sec:affine_results}), despite the fact that not every possible local perturbation of these features is affine.
+Additionally, the mentioned frameworks are high-level approaches that don't address explicitly the core issue of adversarial vulnerability.

-To find it we must start with the basics and take the agile approach.
-Focusing on the simplest relevant problem cuts off the obfuscating details and speeds up the experimentation phase.
-With that in mind the \emph{Minimum Viable Dataset} (MVD) for this paper is chosen to be the binary subset of MNIST consisting of images of "3" and "5" - as this is one of the most often confused pairs under adversaries~\cite{tian2021analysis} and therefore might be considered harder than the entire MNIST in terms of average adversarial accuracy.
-For completeness the preliminary results on the full MNIST are discussed in Appendix~\ref{ap:entire_mnist}.
+This paper focuses on the simplest relevant problem (\emph{Minimum Viable Dataset}, MVD) to cut off the obfuscating details and get into the core of what makes neural networks fragile and uninterpretable.
+Despite much effort, DNNs remain susceptible to adversarial attacks even on MNIST~\cite{schott2018adversarially} and therefore cannot be considered human-aligned even for this simple dataset, see Figure~\ref{fig:mnist_3_5_adv}.
+That being said, the MVD for this paper is chosen to be the binary subset of MNIST consisting of images of "3" and "5" - as this is one of the most often confused pairs under adversaries~\cite{tian2021analysis} and might be considered harder than the entire MNIST in terms of average adversarial accuracy.
+For completeness, the preliminary results on the full MNIST are discussed in Appendix~\ref{ap:entire_mnist}.

 The paper provides both qualitative and quantitative results.
-The qualitative analysis focuses on visualising the internal distribution of weights inside the layers and how features are matched against the input.
-All of the \textbf{quantitative results are computed under strong adversarial regime} as the clean test metrics are considered flawed for the reasons discussed earlier.
+The qualitative analysis focuses on visualising the internal distribution of weights inside layers and how features are matched against the input.
+For the quantitative results a strong adversarial regime is employed besides computing the standard clean test metrics (computing the clean metrics alone is considered a flawed approach for the reasons discussed earlier).